Team Leader – 16-18 year old care leavers service

 - A complex understanding of care planning and risk assessment management

 - IT competency – and ability to pick up new IT systems easily

 - Experience of leading a team in a young person setting

-- An understanding of personalised care delivery to young people
+- An understanding of personalized care delivery to young people

 - Lived experience of multiple and complex needs.

 - Ideally have a full driving licence and access to own car with business insurance.

 - Knowledge of, or, links with local support and advice agencies, networks

 - Knowledge of supported housing support system